How do you pay back a reverse mortgage?

 While you receive a steady influx of cash from a reverse mortgage, it’s ultimately a loan that needs to be repaid.

 How do you pay back a reverse mortgage, and when does repayment become necessary?
 Here’s what you need to know.

 How does a reverse mortgage work?

 A reverse mortgage allows seniors to borrow against their home equity.
 Home equity conversion mortgages (HECMs), the most common type of reverse mortgage, are available to homeowners 62 and older.
-With a reverse mortgage, instead of the borrower making monthly payments as with a mortgage, home equity loan or line of credit (HELOC), the borrower receives monthly installments from their mortgage lender.
+With a reverse mortgage, instead of the borrower making monthly payments as with a mortgage, home equity loan, or line of credit (HELOC), the borrower receives monthly payments from their mortgage lender.

 “You’ve already got a home, and the mortgage lender makes monthly payments to you, so they can get your house after you pass away,” explains Tabitha Mazzara, director of operations at MBANC, a mortgage lender.

 That said, reverse mortgage borrowers or their heirs can choose to repay the debt.

 To protect the borrower and potential heirs, lenders are required by law to structure reverse mortgages so that the loan amount doesn’t exceed the value of the property — and if the borrower dies, the estate will not be responsible for paying the difference if the loan ends up being greater than the home’s value.
 This can occur if home prices steeply decline, or if the borrower lives longer than projected life expectancy.

 When do you need to pay back a reverse mortgage?